 The transition into retirement is major, not just in a financial sense, but also in nearly every other aspect of a person’s lifestyle.

 Your dad guided you through your transitions throughout life’s stages.
-Now that he’s getting older and the world is constantly changing, there’s lots of new things he has to consider.
+Now that he’s getting older and the world is constantly changing, there are lots of new things he has to consider.
 Make sure he has a good plan and knows what to expect for his transition into retirement in this day and age.

 Your dad already has hobbies and things he’s involved in outside of work.
 But with more free time than ever, he needs to figure out how he can make those hobbies more prominent components of his everyday life in retirement.